 Plan for the Vehicle You’ll Use

 There are many different vehicle options when traveling in a wheelchair.
 These range from privately-owned passenger vehicles, such as a van, to taxis, public buses, non-emergency ambulances, or even a motor coach.
-Each is constructed differently and requires a different boarding and disembarking procedure.
-If you will be traveling in an unfamiliar vehicle, plan ahead by learning the type of ramp or lift that will be used, how to operate that equipment, and where boarding can safely take place.4
+Each requires a different boarding and disembarking procedure.
+If you will be traveling in an unfamiliar vehicle, plan ahead by learning the type of ramp or lift, how to operate that equipment, and where boarding can safely take place.4

 All vehicles designed to carry wheelchair users should include suitable Wheelchair Tie-Down and Occupant Restraint Systems, or WTORS.
-Before the trip, make sure the WTORS in your vehicle are suitable for your wheelchair and occupant and are WC18 certified.
+Before the trip, make sure the WTORS in your vehicle are WC18 certified and suitable for your wheelchair type.

-Check that there is sufficient space to allow the tie-down system to be correctly fitted to the wheelchair and for the occupant restraint to be fitted to the passenger.4 A common type of tie-down is a 4-point hook system, which connects to special brackets on a WC19 wheelchair.
-Broda’s WC19 certified wheelchairs are designed to be compatible for this type of WTORS.
+Check that there is sufficient space to correctly fit the tie-down system to the wheelchair and the occupant restraint to the passenger.4 A common type of tie-down is a 4-point hook system, which connects to special brackets on a WC19 wheelchair.
+Broda WC19 certified wheelchairs are compatible for this type of WTORS.

 Prepare the Vehicle for Boarding

-Begin by parking the vehicle in an area safe for loading with enough room for the ramp or lift.
+First, park the vehicle in an area safe for loading with enough room for the ramp or lift.
 Avoid high-traffic streets, uneven terrain, or tight spaces.
-After checking the surroundings for obstacles, deploy the ramp or lift to prepare for boarding.
+Next, check the surroundings for obstacles and deploy the ramp or lift to prepare for boarding.
 Make sure the ramp is level with the ground.
-Assist the passenger onto the ramp or lift, taking your time to make sure the passenger is stable, and the wheelchair is balanced.
-The loading and disembarking processes may be time-consuming, depending on the needs of the individual travelling, but it’s worth it to take your time to avoid equipment malfunction, wheelchair damage, or injury.
+Finally, assist the passenger onto the ramp or lift, taking your time to make sure the passenger is stable, and the wheelchair is balanced.
+The loading and disembarking processes may be time-consuming, depending on the needs of the individual traveling, but it’s worth it to take your time to avoid equipment malfunction, wheelchair damage, or injury.